iodepo/odis-arch/book/theOdisGraph.md

 # About this page

-This page is aimed at technical teams who wish to link their (meta)data to the ODIS Federation.
-It clarifies how ODIS Partners should interpret the specifications and standards which are used to share the metadata needed to construct the knowledge graphs used for discovery and other purposes.
+This page is aimed at technical teams who wish to link their (meta)data to the ODIS Federation and its allied networks.
+It clarifies how ODIS Partners should interpret the specifications and standards which are used to share the metadata needed to construct knowledge graphs used for discovery and other purposes.

 # Background

+> [!NOTE]
+> A "graph" is an object that consists of "nodes" (which represent things) and the "edges" that connect them (and define how the nodes relate to each other).
+Intuitively, a graph looks like a network (which is, itself, a kind of graph).

-This page documents some particulars of how the ODIS discovery graph is co-implemented by the partners in the ODIS Federation.
+This page documents some particulars of how the ODIS discovery graph is co-implemented by the partners in the ODIS Federation (henceforth, "Partners").
 Consistency in this implementation across Partners is essential for interoperability.

 Each ODIS Partner in the ODIS Federation shares at least one metadata catalogue which lists their digital assets (datasets, software, services, etc), using JSON-LD serialisation/format and, primarily, schema.org semantics.

 Each of these catalogues can be harvested over the Web and converted into a collective knowledge graph (or other construct, like a triplestore).

-> [!NOTE]
-> A "graph" is an object that consists of "nodes" (which represent things) and the "edges" that connect them (and define how the nodes relate to each other).
-Intuitively, a graph looks like a network (which is, itself, a kind of graph).

 IODE provides coordination of the ODIS Federation, through its ODIS Programme Component (https://odis.org).
 To do so, it harvests all ODIS Partner asset catalogues and constructs a knowledge graph which it serves back to the Federation and any other user on the Web.
-To enable such integration by IODE (or any other user), it its vital that all partners of the ODIS Federation share common implementation norms for their asset catalogues.
+To enable such integration by IODE (or any other user), it is vital that all partners of the ODIS Federation share common implementation norms for their asset / metadata catalogues.

 # The ODIS discovery graph: Describing and linking assets across a global partnership

 As noted above, the ODIS discovery graph is built from the asset catalogues of the partner systems in the ODIS Federation.
 Those asset catalogues:
- - tell the Web what entities each ODIS Partner is concerned with (e.g. datasets hosted, services provided, material objects interacted with), representing them as nodes in the graph,
+ - tell the Web what entities/resources each ODIS Partner is concerned with (e.g. datasets hosted, services provided, material objects interacted with), representing them as nodes in the graph,
- - provide selected (meta)data about that asset to aid in its discovery and basic characterisation,
+ - provide selected (meta)data about each asset to aid in its discovery and basic characterisation,
- - link (meta)data about each asset to that about others with well-defined relations (graph edges), and
+ - link (meta)data about each asset to that about others with well-defined relations (i.e. graph edges qualified by, primarily, schema.org terms), and
- - link back to the more complete digital representations, subject data, or service endpoints of the assets described (where available).
+ - link back to complete digital representations, subject data, or service endpoints of the assets described (where available).

 As such, the ODIS discovery graph describes and links a wide range of entities that the global partners in the ODIS Federation work with.